 Talk to your union representative.

-If you know you want (or need) to leave your current situation, there might be another way out (like applying for a leave of absence).
-Consider breaking your contract mid-year as a last resort.
-Before making this decision, talk to your union representative about your options.
-I have interviewed a union representative on the Teacher Career Coach Podcast who talks about this here.
+If you know you need to leave your current situation, there might be another way out – like applying for a leave of absence.
+Before making this decision, talk to your union representative (if you have one) about your options.

 Avoid burning bridges whenever possible.

-Whether you are staying in the realm of education or leaving the profession altogether, you never know what doors the connections you’ve made can open up (or close!).
+Honestly, my biggest piece of advice to anyone quitting teaching mid-year and breaking their teaching contract is to avoid burning any bridges.
+Whether you are staying in the realm of education or leaving the profession altogether, you never know what doors the connections you’ve made can open up – or close.